mendzmartin/FEMTISE.jl/docs/src/math_fundation.md

 $a( u,v) :=\int _{\Omega }[ p( \nabla u\cdotp \nabla v) +quv] d\Omega {-}{\int _{\Gamma }}{p}{(}{\nabla u\cdotp }{\vec{n}}{)}{vd\Gamma } \\ b( u,v) :=\int _{\Omega } ruvd\Omega$

-* Notice that integral over $\Gamma$ boundary will avoid if we are considering Dirichlet's boundary conditions or has a fixed value is we are considering Neumann's boundary conditions.
+> Note: The integral over $\Gamma$ boundary will avoid if we are considering Dirichlet's boundary conditions or has a fixed value is we are considering Neumann's boundary conditions.

 Now, we resolve the eigenvalue problem using the **ARPACK** package building affine operators (each affine operator has associated one matrix and one vector) like